robinwesterback/deploy-react-app/README.md

 Provide more information and resources about ROI and KPIs.
 Also add images, videos and make the application more visually appealing where appropriate.
 Add questionmarks that shows helpful information on hover.

+#### Smooth Interactive design
+Add transitional times for hover effects etc. to make the experience slicker.

+#### Better browser compability
+When needed, make the application more compatible with browsers other than Chrome.

 #### 404 error
 I want to customize the 404 error webpage.